335. Fraudcast News

 (originally aired April 25, 2004)

-This season has been pretty terrible, but none of the episodes were really particularly aggravating me and bringing my ire up.
-Then we get to this week and it’s like one mind-numbingly awful show after another, culminating with this one, an episode filled with bitterness and recrimination amidst the previously loving Simpson family.
-Of all the caricaturization of the main cast, the one who hurts the most is Marge, who is mostly a doormat and endless apologist for Homer’s insane antics, as seen in “Co-Dependent’s Day.”
+This season has been pretty terrible, but none of the episodes were particularly aggravating me and bringing my ire up.
+Then we get to this recent batch and it’s just one mind-numbingly awful episode after another, culminating with this one, filled with bitterness and recrimination amidst the previously loving Simpson family.
+Of all the caricaturization of the main cast, the one who hurts the most is Marge, who is mostly a doormat and an endless apologist for Homer’s insane antics, as seen in “Co-Dependent’s Day.”
 But this episode just brings her, and Homer to an extent, to a whole new level, as they seem to harbor a deep resentment toward their own children.
-Bart and Lisa get out having to go to a great uncle’s funeral in Dayton, Ohio, and in exchange Marge demands that they all do something together as a family.
+Bart and Lisa get out of having to go to a great uncle’s funeral in Dayton, Ohio, and in exchange, Marge demands that they all do something together as a family.
 They rent Love Story, because kids love tragic romantic films, then when Bart makes snarky commentary and Lisa soapboxes about the illogical love affair (because she’s apparently a jaded thirty-something now and not a little kid), Marge chastizes them for ruining she and Homer’s romantic moment.
 Wasn’t it her insistence that they watch the video as a family?
 It’s like the writers just forgot.

 On a spur of the moment decision, Homer and Marge blow off Dayton and catch a flight to Miami Beach to have a second honeymoon.
-Marge gleefully announces that she’s ditching their kids, toasts to a life without them, and she and Homer laugh uproariously at starry-eyed newlyweds who can’t wait to bear fruit.
-It’s so, so uncomfortably how hateful this episode is.
-Would Marge ever, ever speak bad about her children?
+Marge gleefully announces that she’s ditching their kids, toasts to a life without them, and she and Homer laugh uproariously at starry-eyed newlyweds who can’t wait to have their own children.
+It’s so, so uncomfortable how hateful this episode is.
+Would Marge ever speak this badly about her children?
 Never.
-In the past, we’ve seen her get annoyed with them, even in a similar situation; in “Grampa vs. Sexual Inadequacy,” she hurriedly tries to calm Bart’s nerves so she can get back to screwing her husband.
+In the past, we’ve seen her get annoyed with them, even in a similar situation, like in “Grampa vs. Sexual Inadequacy,” she hurriedly tries to calm Bart’s nerves so she can get back to screwing her husband.
 Here, she and Homer openly criticize them for nothing except for some childish horseplay in the first act.
-Bart and Lisa discover where they really are, and for some reason have a new mission (“We’re going to follow them across this great land, making sure they don’t have one moment of fun!”)
-That’s Lisa saying that, by the way.
-They write her so adult you’d think she would be mindful of her parents wanting to get away, but in this show she’s brought down to Bart’s mentality so the “story” can “work.”
+Bart and Lisa discover where their parents really are, and for some reason they have a new mission (“We’re going to follow them across this great land, making sure they don’t have one moment of fun!”)
+That’s Lisa’s line, by the way.
+They write her so adult you’d think she would be mindful of her parents wanting to get away, but in this episode, she’s brought down to Bart’s level so the “story” can “work.”

-So it becomes a cross-country chase as the kids chase the parents from hotspot to hotspot, because this totally makes sense as something that can happen.
-The hand wave it with showing Homer having Flanders’ credit card, and I guess Marge is so horny she has no ethical qualms about it.
+A cross-country chase ensues as the kids chase the parents from hotspot to hotspot, because this totally makes sense as something that can happen.
+They hand wave it with showing Homer having Flanders’s credit card, and I guess Marge is so horny she has no ethical qualms about it.
 This is told via an extended montage sequence “parodying” the opening credit sequence to the show’s namesake Catch Me If You Can.
-It doesn’t really count as a parody if you’re not… parodying anything: both sequences use the same style and music, and are about two people (or two and two people) chasing each other from place to place.
-Last stop is Niagra Falls where Bart and Lisa finally catch their parents; Marge yells at them to shut up (a painful moment), and Lisa doesn’t react to her mother’s resigned disappointment.
-At least not until the next morning where she tells Bart that they went too far and should give their parents some space.
-They go to a carnival, where Homer and Marge happen to be, who flee to a moon bounce, which ends up tipping over the falls while the two are having sex.
+It doesn’t really count as a parody if you’re not… parodying anything: both sequences use the same style and music, and are about two people (or two groups of people) chasing each other from place to place.
+The last stop is Niagra Falls where Bart and Lisa finally catch their parents, where Marge yells at them to shut up (a painful moment), and Lisa doesn’t react to her mother’s resigned disappointment.
+At least not until the next morning when she tells Bart that they went too far and should give their parents some space.
+They go to a carnival, where Homer and Marge happen to be, who then flee to a moon bounce, which ends up tipping over the falls while the two are having sex.
 While Bart and Lisa watch from binoculars and comment how everything worked out fine this week.
 Marge, the endlessly loving solid hunk of bedrock of the Simpson family, resents her children.
 The happy ending involves she and Homer finally having sex, and doesn’t involve apologizing to her kids for the horrible things she said, or for lying, or realizing how important they are to her.
-Everything about this show is unpleasant and uncomfortable, and I know I keep saying this, but I think we’ve ended the week on the worst one of all.
+Everything about this episode is unpleasant and uncomfortable, and I know I keep saying this, but I think we’ve ended the week on the worst one of all.

 Tidbits and Quotes